nitrictech/dart-sdk/README.md

 # Building a REST API with Nitric

 This guide will show you how to build a serverless REST API with the Nitric framework using Dart.
-The example API enables reading, writing and editing basic user profile information using a Nitric [collection](https://nitric.io/docs/collections) to store user data.
+The example API enables reading, writing and editing basic user profile information using a Nitric [key value store](https://nitric.io/docs/keyvalue) to store user data.
 Once the API is created we'll test it locally, then optionally deploy it to a cloud of your choice.

-The example API enables reading, writing, and deleting profile information from a Nitric [collection](https://nitric.io/docs/collection).
+The example API enables reading, writing, and deleting profile information from a Nitric [key value store](https://nitric.io/docs/keyvalue).

 The API will provide the following routes: